croque-scp/notifier/README.md

 ## Authentication

-In addition to the config file based on the one provided in this repository, notifier requires an additional authentication file to provide passwords etc. for the various services it requires.
+In addition to the config file based on the one provided in this repository, notifier requires an additional authentication file to provide passwords etc. for the various services it needs.

 See [docs/auth.md](/docs/auth.md) for more information and instructions.